One-2-3-45/One-2-3-45/README.md

 Official code of "One-2-3-45: Any Single Image to 3D Mesh in 45 Seconds without Per-Shape Optimization".

+We plan to release an online demo (probably) next week (by 7/16).
+Please stay tuned!

 Code is coming soon!